 Tui Emma Gillies x Koloa Jewellery

 This limited edition collection is part of an ongoing collaboration between Tui Emma Gillies and Koloa Jewellery.
-This is our latest collection and its focus is to draw attention to the need for peace for all.
+This is our latest collection and its focus is to draw attention to the breadth of what informs Tongan culture.

 Tui Emma Gillies is a Tongan, New Zealand artist who specialises in tapa cloth.
 She has exhibited and conducted tapa workshops around New Zealand and overseas and her works have been purchased for museums and private collections all over the world.
 In 2018 she received the Creative New Zealand Pacific Heritage Art Award and also helped revive hiapo growing and the art of bark cloth making alongside her mother in Falevai, Vava'u where it had vanished decades earlier.

-In this collaboration, Tui has used umea, a dye made of red clay from Falevai Village in Vava’u Tonga, alongside an array of fun colours to brighten up anyone's day.
+In this collaboration, Tui has used umea, a dye made of red clay from Falevai Village in Vava’u Tonga, alongside acrylic colours.
 The feta’aki was grown and beaten by local women in Tongatapu.

 Fire has interpreted Tui Emma Gillies' stunning tapa to produce only a limited number of pieces that are mini art art works in themselves.